Save money on energy bills

-UK households spend an average of £35 leaving appliances on standby, so make sure to switch yours off at the plug.
-Research has also shown that leaving electrical items like laptops on charge after the battery is full costs around £3 a year.
+UK households spend an average of £30 leaving appliances on standby, so make sure to switch yours off at the plug.

 Draught proof your home

-According to the Energy Saving Trust, fully draught proofing your home could save an average of £55 a year.
+According to the Energy Saving Trust, draught proofing windows and doors in your home could save a between £25-£50 per year.

 Use an electricity monitor